Introduction

 The purpose of this course is to introduce students to current research questions in the domains of algebra and topology.

-The first concept that will be considered in the course is the notion of an operad.
+The first concept that is considered in the course is the notion of an operad.
 To explain the idea of this notion, an operad is an object that models the structure formed by composites of operations that govern an algebra structure.
 The usual categories of algebras, e.g. the category of associative algebras, the category of associative and commutative algebras, the category of Lie algebras, … can be associated to operads.
 There is a notion of presentation by generators and relations for operads, which reflects the classical definition of the structure of an associative algebra, of a commutative algebra, and of a Lie algebra … in terms of a generating operation (a product, a Lie bracket, …) that satisfies a set of relations.
 In this context, one of the main devices of the theory of operads is the theory of the Koszul duality, which is used to compute the syzygies (the secondary relations) associated to such presentations.

 Prerequisites: fundamental notions of algebra; fundamental notions of algebraic topology (homology and homotopy)